 There needs to be a rights-based approach to ageing.
-Older people should have the right to make decisions and have a say in policymaking.
-If they cannot make their own decisions, an independent advocacy framework should facilitate this.
+Older people should have the right to make their own decisions and have a say in policymaking.
+If they cannot make their own decisions, there should be an independent advocacy framework to facilitate this.